guoriyue/CS248-Computer-Graphics/draw-svg-master/writeup.md

 For task 5, I followed the "Simple alpha compositing" instruction to implement the alpha_blending function.
 The tricky part is we need to pre-multiply the alpha value on both element color and canvas color.

 For task 6, I used adobe illustrator to draw a tree.
-I had to modify the SVG file manually because adobe illustrator used another way to specify the polygon fill and stroke color.s
+I had to modify the SVG file manually because adobe illustrator used another way to specify the polygon fill and stroke color.